Table of Content

 Menopause is a natural stage of a woman’s life at her late 40s or early 50s.
-It marks the end of her periods as she stops* having menstruations completely.
+It marks the end of her periods as she stops having menstruations completely.
 Usually a woman is confirmed to be going through menopausal cycle when she has not been experiencing menstruation for at least 12 consecutive months1.
 Her body’s altered hormonal balance will cause both physical and mental changes that may make her go through stress difficulties, fatigue, heavy sweating, heart palpitations and some more complications.
-Some women have to face more severe clinical conditions like Depression, Insomnia, Heart diseases, Osteoporosis, Breast Cancer etc. This article will focus on some of the basics on Menopause, the diseases associated with it and the varied treatment options.
+Some women have to face more severe clinical conditions like Depression, Insomnia, Heart diseases, Osteoporosis, Breast Cancer etc. Are you infecting with Menopause?
+Worry not!
+This article will focus on some of the basics on Menopause, the diseases associated with it and the varied treatment options.

 What Causes Menopause?

 As mentioned earlier, a woman enters menopause when she is no longer capable of having a child.
 All women are born with a limited number of eggs to be fertilized in order to make another life.
 At a certain time of life, this supply of eggs ends; this disrupts body’s normal hormonal level; especially estrogen and progesterone hormones which are responsible for regulating many physiological balances.
 This imbalance changes the women’s body and they go through lots of complications (see Symptoms of Menopause).
 There are other reasons that can play a role in the hormonal imbalance which will be discussed below along with the natural reasons.